 As a company with major purchasing power we set out and adhere to our own stringent polices which we can police and enforce and we insist on our own labels which meet our own exacting standards.

 3. Rug thickness.
 If you put a Quality Bokhara next to a cheap version you will immediately see the difference in terms of rug thickness.
 This is due to the quality of the wool used, density of the knots and the length of the pile.
-In a typical Bokhara from FrithRugs there are 800 knots per row of meter.
+In a typical Bokhara from FrithRugs there are 800 knots per meter.
+(Along the width).
 Around 30% more than the lower quality versions.
 You should be able to count the knots on a close-up image and finally the longer the pile the more wool that is used and the better the quality.
-The difference can mean that in a regular 8 x 5 size the total knots can vary from around 490,000 knots oer sq meter to 640,000 knots per sq meter.
-Having only the lower amount of knots will mean a much reduced production time, much and much less quality.
+The difference can mean that in a regular 8 x 5 size the total knots can vary from around 490,000 knots per sq meter to 640,000 knots per sq meter.
+Having only the lower amount of knots will mean a much reduced production time and much less quality.

 7 knots per 1cm